-Art therapy is a form of non-verbal, expressive therapy that benefits emotional, mental, physical and spiritual health through the creative process of artmaking in a safe space.
+Art psychotherapy is an evidence-based mental health service that facilitates non-verbal communication.
+It benefits emotional, physical, spiritual, and mental health through the creative process of artmaking in a safe space.

 You do not need artistic skills to get started.
 Each session in Solace involves sensorial and kinesthetic experiences that let people open up, providing new insights to understanding their lives better.